islandbitcoin/lnme-wrapper/README.md

-# Wrapper for SearXNG
+# Wrapper for LnMe

-SearXNG is a GUI for BalanceOfSatoshis.
-You can run SearXNG on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.
+LnMe is your friendly LN payment page.
+You can run LnMe on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies